pengyu965/pengyu965.github.io/index.md

 # About Me

 <p style="text-align:justify">
-    I am now a first-year PhD student supervised by Professor David Doermann, in <a href="https://engineering.buffalo.edu/computer-science-engineering.html">Department of Computer Science and Engineering</a>, State University of New York at Buffalo.
+    I am now a first-year graduate student supervised by Professor David Doermann, in <a href="https://engineering.buffalo.edu/computer-science-engineering.html">Department of Computer Science and Engineering</a>, State University of New York at Buffalo.
 </p>

 <p style="text-align:justify">